- Less than 7% of snakes in the world have the potential to cause harm, and of those, most are not living near the average human.

 - There are plenty of snakes that don’t generally bite (or the bite is very trivial), are easy to handle, and whose size is not intimidating.

-- Corn snakes are some of the safest on the planet, being very friendly in nature, easy to handle, small in size, and beautiful to look at.
+- Corn or rat snakes are some of the safest on the planet, being very friendly in nature, easy to handle, small in size, and beautiful to look at.

 - Ball pythons move slowly, possess a calm demeanor, and are even considered cuddly.